jzzheng22/hlp21-project-group-3/doc/Features.md

 ## Symbols:

 ### Adding Symbols
-- Newly added symbol follows mouse movement and positions itself where the mouse first clicks. *Automatic snapping to grid*.
+- Newly added symbol follows mouse movement and positions itself where the mouse first clicks.
+- On clicking, the symbol automatically snaps to grid.
 - Each new symbol comes with its own unique name label.
 - Custom components are possible.
-- Clocked symbols have the clock icon (wires cannot be connected to clocks)
+- Clocked symbols have the clock icon (wires cannot be connected to clocks).

 ### Selecting Symbols
 - May be done by: